-Note: This choice is available on the Configuration/Setup Utility menu only if the optional system management adapter is installed in your server.
+Note: This choice is available on the Configuration/Setup Utility menu only if the IBM Remote Supervisor Adapter is installed in your server.

 Select this choice to set an administrator password.
 The administrator password provides access to all choices on the Configuration/Setup Utility main menu.
 You can set, change, or delete both the administrator and power-on passwords, and allow a power-on password to be changed by the user.